Preconditioned Chebyshev BiCG for parameterized linear systems: Introduction

-where $\tilde{x}(\mu) \approx x(\mu)$, are equivalent in a certain sense, and this is proved in Section~\ref{sec:linearization}.
-Throughout this work, we assume that $d$ is large enough such that the error introduced by the Chebyshev interpolation is small.
+with $P_{\ell} \in \mathbb{R}^{n \times n}$ and $\tau_{\ell} (\mu)$ the recursively defined Chebyshev polynomials on the interval $[-a,a]$.
+The matrix $P(\mu)$ is assumed nonsingular throughout this work, and we assume that $d$, the truncation parameter in the Chebyshev approximation \eqref{chebyshev}, is large enough such that the error introduced by the Chebyshev interpolation is small.

-In particular, we present a preconditioned Krylov subspace method to approximate the solution to \eqref{companion}, where two Krylov subspaces are generated via a Lanczos biorthogonalization procedure as in the biconjugate gradient method (BiCG) \cite{BiCG76,Lanczos52}.
-The biorthogonalization procedure requires the action of the system matrix, as well its adjoint.
-Additionally, our setting requires the action of the preconditioner and the corresponding adjoint preconditioner.
-This choice of Krylov method eliminates the need for a separate orthogonalization procedure, as required in the previous works \cite{JarlebringCorrenty1,CorrentyEtAl} using companion linearization to solve parameterized systems in a GMRES setting.

-The algorithms proposed here incorporate shift-and-invert preconditioners, i.e., preconditioners of the form $(K-\sigma M)^{-1}$ and $(K-\sigma M)^{-T}$, where $(K - \sigma M)$ is nonsingular and $\sigma \in (-a,a)$ with $a$ as in \eqref{our-problem}.
-The parameter $\sigma$ is chosen based on the values of $\mu$ we are interested in and thus can be seen as a target parameter.
-Specifically, we chose $\sigma$ such that we approximate \eqref{our-problem} for many different values of $\mu$ in a neighborhood of $\sigma$.
-Our right preconditioned system is of the form

-where $\tilde{u}(\mu) = (K-\sigma M)u(\mu)$.
-This formulation allows us to take advantage of the shift- and scaling-invariance properties of Krylov subspaces, explained further in Section~\ref{sec:linearization}.

-Throughout this work, we apply $(K- \sigma M)^{-1}$ and its adjoint effectively via a block LU factorization of the matrix $(K-\sigma M) \Pi$, where $\Pi$ is a permutation matrix.
-This approach was originally presented in \cite{Amiraslani2009} and adapted in \cite{KressRoman}.
-The procedure is described completely in Section~\ref{sec:Preconditioning}.
-To our knowledge, this is the first time a Chebyshev linearization has been combined with a Krylov subspace method to obtain approximate solutions to parameterized linear systems.

-Krylov methods have been developed to approximate the solution to shifted linear systems of the same form as \eqref{shifted-c} in many prior works.
-See, for example, \cite{Freund:NLAproc92,Baumann2015NestedKM,FrommerGlassner98}, as well as \cite{Bahkos:2017:MULTIPREC}, where multiple shift-and-invert preconditioners were incorporated to build a rich search space in a GMRES framework, and \cite{ParksEtAl2006,SOODHALTER2014105}, where Krylov recycling techniques were utilized to solve shifted linear systems.